MichaelCurrin/react-deno-quickstart/README.md

 $ make serve
 ```

-Create a bundled JS file to serve in production.
+Create a bundled JS file of all your app code and depenendencies.

 ```sh
 $ make build
 ```

-The JS file then can be loaded in the browser using [index.html](/public/index.html).
-So you can build with Deno and then host your React application as a website anywhere, such as on GitHub Pages or Netlify.
+The output JS file then can be loaded in the browser using [index.html](/public/index.html).
+Which means you can host your rendered React application as SPA web app anywhere, such as on GitHub Pages (like this project) or Netlify.

 ## About this template